MrQR-me/docs/index.md

 ![Index](/assets/images/MrQR-Homepage.png "Homepage")

-when using a PC or Tablet, the home page you can access your userc profile, site settings & registers on mobile devices select the Menu icon in the top right corner of the screen.
+when using a PC or Tablet you can access your user profile, site settings & registers from the homepage.
+On mobile devices select the menu icon in the top right corner of the screen to access the main menu.

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }

 ## Main Menu
-You can access Registrers, Profile, Files, Site settings, Create a new site and log Out from mobile device main menu.
+You can access Registers, Profile, Files, Site settings and Log Out from the mobile device main menu.

-On a PC or tablet you can access registers, site settings and by selecting the image icon in the top right corner of the screen you can access your Profile, Files and Log Out
+On a PC or tablet you can access registers, site settings, by selecting the image icon in the top right corner of the screen you can access your profile, files and Log Out

 ![Index](/assets/images/MrQR-Main-Menu.png "Main Menu")